automatictester/exp/java/cryptography/readme.md

 ### RSA

-Overview:
+Security of RSA:
 - Security of RSA is based on difficulty of factoring problem, factoring the product of two large prime numbers: n = p * q
 - Fundamental theorem of arithmetic says that every integer greater than 1 either is a prime number itself, or can be represented as the product of (2 or more) prime numbers and that, this representation is unique
 - Factoring problem is a NP (nondeterministic polynomial) problem - solution can be verified, but not found, in polynomial time, i.e. has a complexity of O(n<sup>c</sup>)
 - Prime numbers p and q must be carefully chosen to avoid numbers of certain characteristics, which could have catastrophical consequences for security

+Operations:
+- Encryption / signature verification: y = x<sup>e</sup> mod n
+- Decryption / signing: x = y<sup>d</sup> mod n

+Encdyption with RSA-OAEP:
+- OEAP - Optimal Asymmetric Encryption Padding
+- More secure than plain RSA
+- Based on PRNG

+Signing with RSA-PSS:
+- PPS - Probabilistic Signature Scheme
+- PSS is an equivalent of OAEP for signing
+- More secure than plain RSA

+RSA keys:
 - Both public and private keys consist of sets of integers
-- Private key is build of more integers than public key
+- Private key is contains more integers than public key
 - Most important of them, shared between public and private keys, is modulus (n)
 - Length of RSA key is defined by the bit length of its modulus
-- Can be used for encryption (encryption using recipient's public key) or authentication (signing with sender's private key)
+- Keys can be used for encryption (encryption using recipient's public key) or signing (signing with sender's private key)

-RSA-OAEP:
-- OEAP - Optimal Asymmetric Encryption Padding
-- For RSA to be NM, padding should be added to plaintext
-- Based on PRNG

 Key generation:
 - Choose 2 prime numbers p and q matching certain criteria